OctHe/ICE/cheatsheets/git.md

                                 # Checkout the file to <branch>
     git merge <branch>          # Merge <branch> to the current branch

     git diff                    # Differences (unstaged files) between now and HEAD git diff <other> <branch> -- <file>
                                 # Differences between the same file in <other> and <branch>
-    git diff -cached    # Differences between staged files and HEAD
+    git diff -cached            # Differences between staged files and HEAD git difftool <branch> <file>
+                                # Use difftool (e.g., vimdiff) to open and edit the file

 ## Remote